Dreamy and romantic, probably every one of us has once dreamt of waltzing around a grand ballroom in lockstep with a gorgeous partner.

 Written by Eleanor Bergstein and directed by Emile Ardolino, this 1987 romantic drama dance release took place in the summer of 1963.

-Frances Houseman – also known as “Baby” – was vacationing with her parents in an upscale resort.
+Frances Houseman, also known as “Baby”, was vacationing with her parents in an upscale resort.
 The resort was owned by Max, a friend of the family.

-They forged their way through dramas and misunderstandings, to finally end up with one another in a classic Happily Ever After ending.
+The first time they met, figurative sparks flew immediately as they danced through a brief tune.
+They forged their way through dramas and misunderstandings, to finally end up with a classic Happily Ever After ending.

 If you’re looking for something bright, hopeful, and dreamy then Dirty Dancing can do the trick pretty well.